RubixML/ML/README.md

 Model persistence is the practice of saving a trained model to disk so that it can be restored later, on a different machine, or used in an online system.
 Most estimators in Rubix are persistable, but some are not allowed due to their poor storage complexity.

 ### Persistent Model
 It is possible to persist a model by wrapping the estimator instance in a Persistent Model meta-estimator.
-The Persistent Model class gives the estimator three additional methods `save()`, `restore()`, and `delete()` that allow the estimator to be stored and retrieved.
+The Persistent Model class gives the estimator three additional methods `save()`, `load()`, and `delete()` that allow the estimator to be stored and retrieved.

 ##### Parameters:
 | # | Param | Default | Type | Description |